based-ghost/react-functional-select/README.md

 ```

 ## Overview
-Essentially, this is a subset of `react-select`'s API, engineered for ultimate performance and minimal dependency footprint.
+Essentially, this is a focused subset of `react-select`'s API, engineered for ultimate performance and minimal size footprint.
 It is built entirely using `React Hooks` and `FunctionComponents`.
-In addition, most of the code I was able to roll myself, so there are minimal peer dependencies to worry about:
+In addition, most of the code I was able to roll myself, so there are minimal peer dependencies to worry about.
+The peer dependencies for this package are:

 - [``react-window``](https://github.com/bvaughn/react-window) leveraged for integrated data virtualization/windowing (easily handles data-sets numbering in the tens of thousands with minimal-to-no impact on normally resource-intensive actions like keying and searching).
 - [`styled-components`](https://github.com/styled-components/styled-components) to handle dynamic, extensible styling via CSS-in-JS (there is also the option to generate `className` attributes for legacy stylesheets as a fall-back option).

 While still a work in progress, its current state should be suitable for many use-cases.
-Please feel free to contribute and/or make suggestions - specificaly, in the following areas:
+Please feel free to contribute and/or make suggestions (below are key areas that still need to be addressed).

+#### Development for future releases:
-- Additional flexibility to the styling system.
-Currently handles simple-to-mid level complexity scenarios via `styled-component`'s overrideable `ThemeProvider`.
-As a fallback, you generate static `className` attributes on container nodes.
+- <strong>Make theme API more flexible/customizable.</strong> Currently handles simple-to-mid level complexity scenarios via `styled-component`'s overrideable `ThemeProvider`.
+As a fallback, you can generate static `className` attributes on container nodes by enabling the `addClassNames` property.
-- The ability to handle complex, multi-select scenarios (while keeping with the theme of optimal performance in as few lines of code as possible).
+- <strong>Allow multiple value selections.</strong> Currently this package only allows for single value scenarios, however it should be fairly trivial to allow for multiple selections based on the way it is architected.
+- <strong>Diacritics & language translations.</strong> Unsure of where to place the scope for this work.
+- <strong>Async wrapper component.</strong> This may be unecessary given the ease with which the standard component can handle large amounts of records.
+However, it would be nice to have the ability to easily operate on subsets of data just as needed and not have to be burdened with excessive memory allocation.

 ## Usage